AI insights

 Topic focus: How To -

-Topic focus: Next Step
+Topic focus: How To

 “If you meet the Buddha, kill the Buddha.” — Linji (Rinzai)